leontoeides/google_maps/README.md

 # What's new?

+* 2.0.2: 2021-07-16: Added support for using rustls-tls in reqwest dependency

-* 2.0.1: 2022-07-15: Now supports a user-configured Reqwest client in the Google Maps client builder. `ClientSettings::new("YOUR_API_KEY_HERE").with_reqwest_client(your_reqwest_client).finalize();`
+* 2.0.1: 2021-07-15: Now supports a user-configured Reqwest client in the Google Maps client builder. `ClientSettings::new("YOUR_API_KEY_HERE").with_reqwest_client(your_reqwest_client).finalize();`

-* 2.0.0: 2022-07-13: The Rust Google Maps client is now async thanks to [seanpianka](https://github.com/seanpianka)!
+* 2.0.0: 2021-07-13: The Rust Google Maps client is now async thanks to [seanpianka](https://github.com/seanpianka)!

 * 1.0.3: 2021-01-06: Updated dependencies.
 A few minor corrections.
 Async